 - Solana, Bitcoin, Sui, and Move implementations are not affected

-- Existing fees accumulated in FeeCollector are not automatically migrated; they remain claimable via the existing withdrawal endpoints
+- Existing fees accumulated in FeeCollector are not automatically migrated; see the section below for how to withdraw them

 Summary